pkkwilliam/Todo-Service/README.md

 This is a Node.JS application that can interact with REST controller

+The different chose of repo implemenetion is inject at App.js

 The application will save a local file into the current directory if no file present.

 Implementation for other databases can simply swapt out at app.js